 Removing someone from your home can be painful and challenging, but sometimes it is the best choice.
 As long as your intentions are good and you are aware that it is the best course of action in your situation, it is possible to kick an addicted person out of your home.

 By taking legal steps, consulting with professionals, and taking control of the situation in a logical, safe manner, it is possible to keep yourself and your household safe from the potential dangers of addictive behavior.
+It is also likely, that taking this step may help them take their first step towards recovery.

 - healthyplace.com – Respect Yourself: Stop Letting Others Take Advantage of You